twitter/rsc/docs/performance.md

 for typical Scala codebases, and we are currently well on track to reaching this goal.

-## Disclaimer

-At this point, Rsc only supports [a small subset of Scala](language.md).
-Moreover, Rsc only loads stubs instead of fully loading metadata from the standard library jars.
-Finally, [our typechecker](compiler.md) is just a prototype that only resolves names instead of fully typechecking code

-Therefore, performance numbers that you will see below may significantly deteriorate as we will be implementing more and more functionality of the Scala compiler.
-Nonetheless, we believe that these numbers are very much worth sharing, as they represent a novel take on measuring the limits of Scala compilation speed.

 ## Hardware

 All benchmarks have been run on a desktop computer with an Intel Core